Advanced Practice Pharmacy Clerkships

 Fourth-year pharmacy students on rotation are vital members of the pharmacy team, directly assisting in the care we provide to patients.
 All students round on inpatient rotations.
-Students on rotation have access to academic medical center resources including Grand Rounds presentations, educational conferences, journal clubs and physician resident teaching sessions.
+Students on rotation have access to academic medical center resources including Grand Rounds presentations, educational conferences, journal clubs, physician resident teaching sessions and primary literature references.
 Student daily activities include but are not limited to:

 - Creating therapeutic plans